 There are some survivors who will manage to get through the application form.
-They’ve survived much more, after all.
+They’ve survived a lot more, after all.
 Those lucky few will be met with the deeper, more nefarious obstacles saved only for those brazen enough to think that they were actually going to receive some money.

 For starters: the Royal Commission recommended a maximum cap of $200,000.
-Someone in the Government reduced it to $150,000.
+Some mysterious person in the Government reduced it to $150,000.
 No one seems to know who did that or why.
 Not even the Joint Select Committee, made up of Members of Parliament and Senators who voted for the Scheme, can find this out.

 But even the $150,000 cap is misleading.
 You can only achieve more than $50,000 if the sexual abuse included penetration, and you can only get more than $100,000 if the penetration occurred in “extreme circumstances”.
-The legislation is extremely vague about what “extreme circumstances” are.
-So vague that the decision maker will have no trouble denying it to anyone at their own discretion.
+The legislation is vague about what “extreme circumstances” are.
+So vague that the Decision Maker will have no trouble denying it to anyone at their own discretion.

 Before you get any ideas, the legislation is also vague about whether a lawyer can submit an application on a survivor’s behalf.
 Good thing you’ve got 10 years before the Scheme runs out to get that law degree.